GudlaArunKumar/cyberbulling_detection_data/README.md

-# cyberbulling_detection_project_template
+# cyberbulling_detection_data

-This project is to implement cyberbullying detection in social media.

-This repository is a standard generic template for further development of this project.
+ This repository is a part of Cyberbullying detection project where this repository purpose is to add DVC and datasets access to the project.